-Please ensure that the Final Household Outcome on the last page of the Coversheet is completed for EVERY eligible address, even if you do not interview the household.
+Please ensure that questions 1, 2 and 3 on page 3 of the Coversheet are completed for EVERY eligible address, even if you do not interview the household.

 The types of households that refuse to take part in surveys tend to be different from those who do take part and we need this information to check that the sample we do interview are representative of the population as a whole, as well as for statistical adjustments to ensure we have the correct proportions in the final sample.